Students have access to career services through Business Career Services and UF Career Resource Center.

 - How much does the average MIB graduate make in the first year?

 Starting salaries follow the current economic trends, and also vary greatly depending on the industry.
-The average salary package for the Class of 2008 was $51,000.
+The average salary package for the Class of 2017 was $59,000.
 Starting packages (salary + bonus) will vary between industries, current state of the economy and individual student background.
-A typical MIB student without professional work experience should expect to start in the range of $38,000- 62,000.
+The range of reported starting salary for the same year was $35,000 – $86,000.
 We have seen that the majority of our students get a significant raise or promotion within the first two years at a company/ organization.
 Or, once they have acquired a few years of professional experience, students move on to another job at a much higher salary.
-In 2008, corporate financial training programs and sales related positions within the biomedical and pharmaceutical industries were offering the highest starting packages.
-U.S. government jobs are becoming more available and are climbing in starting salary as well since a large part of that work force will retire in the next 10 years.